maruthicharanteja10/UserLogin-Register-UsingSpringboot/README.md

 ### Running the Application

-Once the application is running, you can access the registration and login pages through a web browser.
+Once the application is running, you can access it via http://localhost:8080.
+Use a tool like Postman or a web browser to interact with the API endpoints.

 ### API Endpoints